ameihm0912/geomodel/README.md

 500km of any known login region) results in a new entry for the user, and a corresponding event notification in MozDef.

+Events have associated severity values.
+If a new locality is identified for the user, the event has a severity of 1.
+Additionally, if the new locality was also in a new country, it has a severity of 2.

+In addition to identifying new localities, geomodel will also analyze data for a given user to identify authentication occuring within a time window from locations that exceed a certain distance apart.
+For example, if authentication is seen occuring for a user from 2 locations that are over 2000km apart, and they occurred less than 4 hours apart, a severity 3 event will be created.

 Authentication events are expired from the model after 30 days by default.
 This can be configured to increase or reduce the lifetime of data in the model for a user.